 Rick Baldwin, is the CEO of Koorie Basketball Academy (KBA), his dedication to the youth and young adults in his community has been growing since his first grant in 2020.
-The academy has engaged and been successful with a couple of grants that have assisted young players to engage during sport in culturally approved and accessible ways, such as basketball training, drills, competition and camps.
+The academy has engaged and been successful with a couple of grants that have assisted young players to engage in sport, offering culturally safe and accessible ways to engage with young people.
+Such as basketball training, drills, competition and camps.
 The young girls program, to build self-esteem in basketball and leadership in developing skills has seen many continue on and take up junior coaching and umpiring roles allowing them to earn a few dollars per game.
 This financial incentive has also given the girls access to financial literacy supports and an ability to contribute to their immediate and extended families.
 Whilst not a lot of money the girls have stated it's a contribution they didn't have prior to attending KBA.
 The grants supported not only basketball fees and registration but also uniforms, travel expenses to camps, competition and cultural activities with other First Nations Basketball greats such as Patty Mills.